dashingsoft/pyarmor/docs/usage.rst

 These `PyArmor`_ features could import security further:

-1. :ref:`Using super mode` to obufscate scripts if possible, otherwise enable :ref:`Advanced Mode` if the platform is supported.
+1. Using :ref:`Super Plus Mode` to obufscate scripts if possible, otherwise :ref:`Using super mode`, otherwise enable :ref:`Advanced Mode` if the platform is supported.
 In Windows and the performance meets the requirement, enable :ref:`VM Mode`
 2. Try to :ref:`binding obfuscated scripts to Python interpreter` if they're distributed as one executable bundle.
 3. Make sure the entry script is patched by `cross protection code